Tunne97/Tunne97/README.md

 - 👋 Hi, I’m @Tunne97
-- 👀 I’m interested in data science especially is machine learning
+- 👀 I’m interested in data science especially machine learning
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any project related to data analysis
 - 📫 How to reach me 👉 "hongtien151197@gmail.com"